siv-io/Index-AI-Chat-Search/README.md

 ### Option 1: Download Pre-built Extension (Recommended)

-1. Download the latest `.crx` file from the [Releases](https://github.com/siv-io/Index-AI-Chat-Search/releases/) page
+1. Download the latest `.zip` file from the [Releases](https://github.com/siv-io/Index-AI-Chat-Search/releases/) page
+2. Extract the downloaded `.zip` file to a folder on your computer
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
+4. Enable "Developer mode" in the top right corner
-4. Drag and drop the downloaded `.crx` file into the extensions page
+5. Click "Load unpacked" and select the extracted folder
-5. Click "Add extension" when prompted
+6. Click "Add extension" when prompted

 ### Option 2: Build from Source